This page lists events that may be of interest to DeLillo readers.

 October 3, 2019 - The 92nd St Y presents a reading of 'Pafko at the Wall' (on the anniversary of the "shot heard 'round the world") - details here: Don DeLillo's 'Pafko at the Wall' - A Literary Performance.
 The reading will be performed by Billy Crudup, Zachary Levi and Tony Shalhoub, and there's a preview interview here at WNYC site.

-Sept 20-22, 2019 - "White Noise" had a US premiere at the NYU Skirball Arts Center with four performances, adapted and directed by Daniel Fish. with details here: Daniel Fish: White Noise - Freely inspired by the novel by Don DeLillo.
+Sept 20-22, 2019 - A theatrical production entitled "White Noise" had a US premiere at the NYU Skirball Arts Center with four performances, adapted and directed by Daniel Fish. with details here: Daniel Fish: White Noise - Freely inspired by the novel by Don DeLillo.
 'White Noise' is performed by actor Bruce Mackenzie, with live accompaniment by composer/drummer Bobby Previte.
 The New York Times published a review on Sept.
 22: 'The Lists We Live by in Daniel Fish's White Noise'.

 April 10-14, 2019 - Julien Gosselin's marathon DeLillo production, which premiered at Avignon in July 2018 (see below) will be staged by the ITA (Internationaal Theater Amsterdam), details here: Joueurs, Mao II, Les Noms at ITA.
 The full 9 hour show is only on April 14, with separate single work stagings on the earlier evenings.